 Balanced all 5 blocks in a stack?
 "Wow, you did it!
 That tower is really tall!"

 Snapped the lid onto the box?
 "You closed the box!
 I can see how proud you are"

 Watch how I encouraged K (age 2) to clean up our lemon squeezing activity.
 Listen to hear me say "Try again" and a variation of "You did it!" (note: My goal was for him to understand the steps of cleaning up, and practice as many times as he wants to.
 If he was older, we'd focus on actually finishing the clean-up.)

 Do you have other magic phrases for encouraging persistence or confidence?
-Share it with us over on our Facebook group for parents!
+Share it with us over on our Facebook Page!